apecloud/kubeblocks/docs/user_docs/handle-an-exception/full-disk-lock.md

 2. The full disk locking function relies on the read permission (get & list) of the two system resource nodes and nodes/stats.
 If you create an instance via kbcli, make sure to grant the controller administrative rights to the ClusterRoleBinding.

-3. Supported engines for KubeBlocks v0.6.0: ApeCloud MySQL, PostgreSQL, MongoDB.
+3. Currently, full disk lock is available for ApeCloud MySQL, PostgreSQL and MongoDB.

 :::